-Java Native Rendering is a Java library that uses native code to accurately render images of native UI components.
+Java Native Rendering is a Java library that uses native code to accurately render images of native UI components on macOS.
 The images are returned as Java images, where they can be displayed by a Java program.

 The Java Native Rendering library runs on macOS 10.10 (Yosemite) and later and renders images of Cocoa views.
 It is used by VAqua, a Swing look and feel that implements the look and feel of the native UI on macOS.

 The Java Native Rendering library runs on macOS 10.10 (Yosemite), 10.11 (El Capitan), 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave), 10.15 (Catalina) and 11 (Big Sur).